Kaon production in the HADES experiment in Au+Au collisions at $\sqrt{s_{\rm NN}}=2.4$ GeV: Results and Discussions

 where $R$ denotes the $\Delta(1232)$ (simplified as $\Delta$) and $N^{*}(1440)$ which have been included in original IBUU model~\cite{IBUU1,IBUU2}, and $Y$ denotes the $\Lambda$ and $\Sigma$ with different charge states.
 For the pion-baryon interactions, kaons are produced through the channels

-For the momentum of kaons produced form above channels, we also adopt the same treatment as in ART and AMPT models, i.e., adopting the momentum distribution for the kaon from a baryon-baryon collision as parameterized by Rabdrup and Ko~\cite{Rand80}, while for the kaon from pion-baryon collisions, we use the isotropic distributions.
-Moreover, considering that elastic collisions between kaons and baryons as well as pions also affect the momentum distribution of kaons at final states, we also consider these channels using a constant cross section of 10~mb for kaon-baryon elastic collisions and the cross sections of the form given in Ref.~\cite{Ko81} for kaon-pion elastic collisions.
+For the momentum of kaons produced from above channels, we adopt the momentum distribution for the kaon from a baryon-baryon collision as parameterized in Ref.~\cite{Rand80}, while for the kaon from pion-baryon collisions, we use the isotropic distributions.
+Moreover, considering that elastic collisions between kaons and baryons as well as pions also affect the momentum distribution of kaons at final states, we also consider these channels using a constant cross section of 10~mb for kaon-baryon elastic collisions and the cross sections of the form given in Ref.~\cite{Ko81} for kaon-pion elastic collisions, which are also same as those used in ART~\cite{ART} and/or AMPT~\cite{AMPT} models.
 In addition, we also consider the kaon annihilation, i.e., the channel $K^{+}+Y\rightarrow{B}+\pi$, where $B$ denotes both nucleons and resonances, and the corresponding cross sections are evaluated by the detailed balance relation from the reverse channels, i.e., $B + \pi \rightarrow Y + K^{+}$.
-Regarding the details addressed above, we refer readers to see Refs.~\cite{ART,AMPT}.